zekaryas1/notes/docs/Frameworks/React/More on React.md

 - Streaming data from the server to the client
 	- Data can be streamed from the server to the client by passing a Promise as a prop from a Server Component to a Client Component.
 	- The difference between awaiting the promise on the server and passing data vs passing the promise as prop to be used by use
-		- using await in a Server Component will block its rendering until the await statement is finished.
+		- Using await in a Server Component will block its rendering until the await statement is finished.
 		- Passing a Promise from a Server Component to a Client Component prevents the Promise from blocking the rendering of the Server Component.

 ```jsx